Kevin-Schnaubelt-Jr/TCL-Financial-Aid-Calculator/README.md

-This program allows you to en6ter a student's credit hours, as well as their designated county.
+This program allows you to enter a student's credit hours, as well as their designated county.
 Counties include Beaufort, Hampton, Jasper, Polaris, as well as "Homeschool", "Private", or "Other."

 There is also a radio button that can be selected to identify a student as "out of state."